 - A recorded introductory lecture that outlines learning objectives and other expectations for the clinical rotation.

 - A course syllabus and revised reading assignments as prescribed by the Clinical Course Director.

 - Weekly 10-question quizzes based on reading assignments and any lectures featured in the core rotations.
-The quizzes will not count toward the final grade for the rotation, but any failures (including unattempted exams) will require the student to meet with the Clinical Student Adviser, dean, and/or the Student Progress Committee.
+The quizzes will not count toward the final grade for the rotation, but any failures (including unattempted exams) will require the student to meet with the Clinical Student Advisor, dean, and/or the Student Progress Committee.
 Quiz failures may be reflected in recommendation letters written for internship and residency applications.

 - Re-written End of Rotation exams based on the new clinical content will count toward 30 percent of the final grade for the core rotation.